qam12/Mazdor/README.md

 3. This application is usable only for those who have android phone, so certain service providers are unable to use our platform.
 4. Google APIs will be used for map integration.

-# latest Features
+# Latest Features
 1. Real Time Chat with Users
 2. Payment Method
 3. Make Call to desire Empployee
 4. Easily Customize Profile

-# latest Features Snaps
+# Latest Features Snaps
 ![row_final](https://user-images.githubusercontent.com/31346514/53545063-07715f80-3b4a-11e9-9317-236b141ad04a.png)